-Tommy looked a little foolish, and said, "But he might have done it, as he was on that side of the hedge."
-Mr. B. And so he probably would have done if you had asked him civilly to do it; but when persons speak in a haughty tone, they will find few inclined to serve them.
-But, as the boy was poor and ragged, I suppose you hired him with money to fetch your ball.-T. Indeed, sir, I did not; I neither gave him anything nor offered him anything.-Mr. B. Probably you had nothing to give him?-T. Yes I had, though; I had all this money (pulling out several shillings).-Mr. B. Perhaps the boy was as rich as you.-T. No, he was not, sir, I am sure; for he had no coat, and his waistcoat and breeches were all tattered and ragged; besides, he had no stockings, and his shoes were full of holes .- Mr. B. So, now I see what constitutes a gentleman.
-A gentleman is one that, when he has abundance of everything, keeps it all to himself; beats poor people, if they don't serve him for nothing; and when they have done him the greatest favour, in spite of his insolence, never feels any gratitude, or does them any good in return.
-I find that Androcles' lion was no gentleman.
+Tommy looked rather foolish, and said, "But he might have done it, as he was on that side of the hedge."-Mr. B. And so he probably would have done, if you had asked him civilly to do it; but when persons speak in a haughty tone, they will find few inclined to serve them.
+But as the boy was poor and ragged, I suppose you hired him with money to fetch your ball !-T. Indeed, sir, I did not; I neither gave him anything, nor offered him anything.-Mr. B. Probably you had nothing to give him?-T. Yes, I had, though; I had all this money (pulling out several shillings).-Mr. B. Perhaps the boy was as rich as you.-T. No, he was not, sir, I am sure; for he had no coat, and his waistcoat and breeches were all tattered and ragged; besides, he had no stockings, and his shoes were full of holes.-Mr. B. So, now I see what constitutes a gentleman.
+A gentleman is one that, when he has abundance of everything, keeps it all to himself; beats poor people, if they will not serve him for nothing; and when they have done him the greatest favour, in spite of his insolence, never feels any gratitude, or does them any good in return.
+I find that Androcles's lion was no gentleman.

-Tommy was so affected with this rebuke that he could hardly contain his tears; and, as he was really a boy of a generous temper, he determined to give the little ragged boy something the very first time he should see him again.
-He did not long wait for an opportunity; for, as he was walking out that very afternoon, he saw him at some distance gathering blackberries, and, going up to him, he accosted him thus: "Little boy, I want to know why you are so ragged; have you no other clothes?"
-"No, indeed," said the boy.
-"I have seven brothers and sisters, and they are all as ragged as myself; but I should not much mind that if I could have food enough."-Tommy.
-And why cannot you have food enough?-Little Boy.
-Because daddy's ill of a fever, and can't work this harvest!
-So that mammy says we must all starve if God Almighty does not take care of us.
+Tommy was so affected with this rebuke, that he could hardly restrain his tears; and as he was really a boy of a generous temper, he determined to give the little ragged boy something the very first time he should see him again.-He had not long to wait for an opportunity; for, as he was walking out that very afternoon, he saw him at some distance gathering blackberries, and going up to him he accosted him thus: "Little boy, I want to know why you are so ragged; have you no other clothes?"-"No, indeed," said the boy; "I have seven brothers and sisters, and they are all as ragged as I am; but I should not much mind that, if I could have my belly full of victuals."-Tommy.
+And why cannot you have your belly fully of victuals?-Little Boy.
+Because daddy's ill of a fever, and can't work this harvest; so that mammy says we must all starve, if God Almighty does not take care of us.

-Tommy made no answer, but ran full speed to the house, whence he presently returned, loaded with a loaf of bread, and a complete suit of his own clothes.
-"Here, little boy," said he, "you were very good-natured to me; and so I will give you all this, because I am a gentleman, and have many ultation, what he had done.
+Tommy made no answer, but ran full speed to the house, whence he presently returned, loaded with a loaf of bread, and a complete suit of his own clothes.-"Here, little boy," said he, "you were very good-natured to me; and so I will give you all this, because I am a gentleman, and have many more."